 National Jukebox Day

 The jukebox experienced many changes and improvements, as technology advanced over the years.
 The first machine did not have amplifiers, limiting the distance it could be heard.
-When amplifiers were added, its appeal soared even more.
+Its appeal soared even more with the addition of amplifiers.
 Continual sound quality improvements were made.
 The number of tunes that could be played, increased, too.
-Smaller versions were created and installed on walls.
-Diners put a wall mounted jukebox at every table along the walls.
+Manufacturers made smaller versions to install on walls.
+Diners put a wall-mounted jukebox at every table along the walls.

-It doesn't require any imagination to figure out how to celebrate National Jukebox Day.
+It doesn’t require any imagination to figure out how to celebrate National Jukebox Day.
 Find a venue that has a jukebox.
-Grab a few friends, and go have some fun!
-The day is certain to be filled with singing wild dancing and lots of laughter, producing long lasting memories.
+Grab a few friends and go have some fun!
+You will find the day filled with singing wild dancing and lots of laughter, producing long-lasting memories.

 This relatively new special day is called a “National” day.
 However, we did not find a congressional or presidential proclamation making this day a true national day.

 Did You Know?
-There are literally thousands of holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a very frequent basis.
-At Holiday Insights we strive to thoroughly research and report details of each one as accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+People and organizations are creating new holidays regularly.
+November holidays are no exception.
+Consequently., at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.